pwittchen/aur/README.md

 aur.sh
 ======
-simple script for downloading and installing packages from [aur](https://aur.archlinux.org/)
+a script for downloading and installing packages from [aur.archlinux.org](https://aur.archlinux.org/)

 requirements
 ------------